-The high degree of localization in the spatiotemporal position of the perturbation opens areas of study which would be otherwise inaccessible.
+The high degree of localization in the spatiotemporal position of the perturbation opens areas of study that would be otherwise inaccessible.
 Pure tone excitation gave researchers the ability to localize events in terms of phase angle.
 LAFPAs, however, can provide a complete time history.
-Stability analysis shows that, under the appropriate conditions, a perturbation will roll up into a structure, but the very beginnings of this roll-up process are impossible to observe unless one knows exactly where and when to look.
-However, by creating a well-defined spatiotemporal origin, LAFPAs provide a means of examining the growth and evolution of structures with a high degree of fidelity - limited by the other diagnostic tools being used in conjunction with LAFPAs.
+Stability analysis shows that, under the appropriate conditions, a perturbation will grow and roll up into a structure, but the very beginnings of this roll-up process are impossible to observe unless one knows exactly where and when to look.
+However, by creating a well-defined spatiotemporal origin, LAFPAs provide a means of examining the growth and evolution of structures with a high degree of fidelity, limited by the other diagnostic tools being used in conjunction with LAFPAs.
 With the appropriate experimental equipment (or simulation parameters), the life of a single structure can be examined from beginning to end.
 This experimental capability, as might be expected, can also be used to perform analyses similar to those done with other flow control techniques (phase-locking, conditional averaging, etc.).
-For example, phase-averaging was employed in the calculation of Q-criterion and Galilean streamlines shown in Figures 3-5.
+For example, conditional averaging was employed in the calculation of Q criterion and Galilean streamlines shown in Figs. 3-5.

 Another consequence of active control is the regularization of certain flow characteristics.
-The artificial perturbations have repeatable parameters which result in large-scale structures with more repeatable characteristics.
-As is seen in other control techniques, the large-scale structure growth rates, convective velocities, rotational energies, etc. are all regularized by forcing.
+The artificial perturbations have repeatable parameters that result in large-scale structures with more repeatable characteristics.
+As is seen in other control techniques, the large-scale structure growth rates, convective velocities, rotational energies, etc., are all regularized by forcing.
 This offers obvious benefits in the form of potential for examining these quantities in jets at different operating conditions with enhanced repeatability.
 This consequence of forcing also has implications for acoustics studies.
-As reported by Kastner et al. [60], forcing has the effect of concentrating certain types of noise events into a smaller spatial region around the end of the jet potential core.
-With noise production events confined to a smaller domain, other diagnostic tools can be focused onto a smaller region - increasing the ability to examine the dynamics surrounding jet noise production.
-As an example: with the use of a hydrodynamic pressure measurement array and a near-field acoustic array, time resolved measurements of pressure fluctuations associated with the flow-field can be related to the time-resolved measurements of an outgoing acoustic wave.
-While this can be tried in an unforced jet, the relatively predictable location and time of flight of a structure can radically improve the ability to interpret the results.
+As reported by Kastner et al. [60], LAFPA forcing has the effect of concentrating certain types of noise events into a smaller spatial region around the end of the jet potential core.
+With noise production events confined to a smaller domain, other diagnostic tools can be focused onto a smaller region, increasing the ability to examine the dynamics surrounding jet noise production.

-As an example of the diagnostic capabilities of LAFPAs, they were used in a recent study of Mach wave radiation over the range of jet Mach numbers and temperatures shown in Table I [69].
-Figure 10 shows two phase-averaged schlieren images of the Mach 1.3 jet with TTR = 1.75 ($M_a = 1.49$) and Mach 1.65 jet with TTR = 2.5 ($M_a = 2.1$), both excited with m = 0 and $St{DF} = 0.6$.
-The main observations from these images are: (1) compression waves in the irrotational field coalesce to form the Mach waves; (2) Mach waves are curved at lower M_a 's and become flat at higher M_a 's; (3) the radiation angle also changes with M_a .
-While the last observation is known in the literature, the other observations (the nature of formation and the change in the Mach wavefront shape) are made possible by the excitation.
+As an example of the diagnostic capabilities of LAFPAs, they were used in a recent study of Mach wave radiation over the range of jet Mach numbers and temperatures shown in Table 1 [73].
+Figure 10 shows two phase-averaged schlieren images of the Mach 1.3 jet with TTR = 1.75 ($M_a = 1.49$) and a Mach 1.65 jet with TTR = 2.5 ($M_a = 2.1$), both excited with m = 0 and St{DF} = 0.6.
+The main observations from these images are as follows:

-Figure 10: Phase-averaged schlieren images of Mach 1.3 and 1.65 jets of different temperatures excited with m = 0 and $St{DF} = 0.6$.
+Fig. 10 Phase-averaged schlieren images of Mach 1.3 and 1.65 jets of different temperatures excited with m = 0 and St{DF} = 0.6.